-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of the Taylor County School District under programs of the federal government for the year ended June 30, 2022.
-The information in this Schedule is presented in accordance with the requirements of title 2 U.S. Code of federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of the Taylor County School District, it is not intended to and does not present the financial position, changes in net position, or cash flows of the Taylor County School District.
+The accompanying schedule of expenditures of federal awards (Schedule) includes the federal grant activity of Webster County School District (District) under programs of the federal government for the year ended June 30, 2024.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the District, it is not intended to and does not present the financial position, changes in net position or cash flows of the District.